What is a CDN?

 Bandwidth Expense - How does a CDN reduce bandwidth costs?

 Every time an origin server responds to a request, bandwidth is consumed.
-See how a CDN cuts down on origin requests. (coming soon)
+See how a CDN, like the Cloudflare CDN, cuts down on origin requests. (coming soon)